Why even one breathing exercise truly matters

 So you do not want more tasks on top of your endless to-do list?
 Times are demanding and stressful enough at work, so you don’t even have 5 minutes, because it will cause you to fall behind on your project?
 Fully understand.

 But what if I tell you that one simple breathing exercise of less than 3 minutes can easily save you a lot of time?
+Workplace exercises can be effective and fun.
 Hear me out.

 Even one simple breathing exercise a day can be a highly effective way to increase your mental readiness and productivity at work.
 The benefits of deep breathing range from reducing stress, and increasing oxygen flow to the brain, to boosting your mood and relaxing any kind of tension.

 During your workday, there are plenty of reasons to get stressed, and much of it is unavoidable.
 However, you may not notice that when you are stressed, your breathing becomes shallow and rapid, which can lead to feelings of fatigue, irritability, and even anxiety.
 Over the course of the day, these factors will compound.
 They will compromise your focus, increase your error rate and stifle your productivity.
 This in turn adds to your stress and perceived workload – a vicious cycle.

 Reverse The Vicious Cycle

 By taking just a few minutes to focus on your breath, you can turn things around.
 One short breathing exercise can help to calm the mind and body immediately, which then helps to increase your ability to focus and be productive.